-Soil Solutions« not what I was looking for, back to curriculum list
+Soil Solutions« back to curriculum list

 Soil Solutions brims with hands-on science lessons that utilize the local school landscape to connect students to the world of soils and plants in an inviting and relevant way.
 Students will discover the soil beneath their feet, watch as a basil seed germinates before their eyes and nibble on nutritious and delicious salad greens they have grown themselves.
 Activities are structured to foster wonder and curiosity and encourage ways to turn student questions into investigations.
 The teacher’s role becomes one of a collaborator and a partner in inquiry with their students.
 Aligned to meet the North Carolina’s third grade science standard course of study in plant and soils, the curriculum draws from current research and knowledge in crops, horticulture and soil sciences.
 Each lesson includes background information for teachers, questions to focus student thinking and activities that emphasize observation and problem solving.

 Using the 4-H Experiential Learning model as a framework, the curriculum seeks to further life skills like communication, teamwork, critical thinking, and more, by engaging students to learn by doing, sharing their experience with each other, reflecting on their results and generalizing and applying what they know to new situations.

 Soil Solutions contains eight engaging lessons.
 Below are brief summaries of the lessons and a sampling of activities, assessments, and worksheets contained within the curriculum.
 Contact your county 4-H agent at your local Cooperative Extension office.

 Students will sample and observe soil from the schoolyard, determine soil type using hand texturing techniques and a soil shimmy dance.
 Students perform a soil particle play to understand the spatial relationship between different soil particles and the impacts on plant growth.
 Click here or see above to download this lesson.
 Duration: 1.5 hours or two 45-minute sessions